OfficeDev/teams-toolkit-samples/team-central-dashboard/README.md

 - How to use MS graph client in TeamsFx to get access to M365 data.

 ## Try the Sample with Visual Studio Code Extension:
+> Here are the instructions to run the sample in **Visual Studio Code**.
+You can also try to run the app using TeamsFx CLI tool, refer to [Try the Sample with TeamsFx CLI](cli.md)
 1. Clone the repo to your local workspace or directly download the source code.
 2. Download [Visual Studio Code](https://code.visualstudio.com) and install [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit).
 3. Open the project in Visual Studio Code.